Please select a faculty / graduate school from this menu.

 Language was a large obstacle for me.
 Because my proficiency was much lower than my Japanese friends, it was difficult for me to score high in written examinations.
 Vocabulary, reading comprehension, and grammar - I was inadequate in all of them, and had to try much harder than my friends.
 I also had difficulties with the application form and interview, and realized I needed to practice getting my point across to people.
 Staff at the Career Services Section and my Japanese friends, people who can look at me objectively, helped overcome my obstacles.

 Q9.
-On the other hand, what are the advantages of being an international student during job hunting?
+What were the advantages of being an international student during job hunting?

 I guess the main advantage is having more experience than an average Japanese student.
 The advantage for any international student is having lived in 2, 3 or more countries, and having experienced the cultures and customs of each country.
 Through these experiences, international students possess concepts and critical thinking differing from Japanese students which become beneficial in job hunting.
 Being able to talk about my ideas and experiences creates at edge over other applicants, and also stirs interests on the interviewer's side.

 Q10.
-What did you emphasize on during your years at SFC?
+What did you focus on during your years at SFC?

 Since I did not join any student clubs, I focused on my studies at SFC.
 Focusing especially on languages and Seminar allowed me to gain diverse experience.
 Learning a foreign language not only teaches us grammar and vocabulary, for example, but also gives us a feel of the social and cultural aspects of that country.
 Studying languages gives us a global mindset to think things from a wider perspective.
 The Seminar, on the other hand, trains us to specialize in a specific field we are interested in.
 I could acquire knowledge in a wide variety of fields by joining different Seminars that matched my interests.

 Q11.
-Do you have any advice for international students who will be going through job hunting in Japan?
+Do you have any advice for international students who will soon be job hunting in Japan?

 The first and most important thing I can say is to never give up.
 During job hunting, everyone suffers a setback of some sort, so it's essential to keep pushing forward with a positive attitude.
 When I failed interviews, I'd blame myself and lose confidence.
 But you can't do that forever.
 Sooner or later, you have to change and start thinking maybe the corporation has a different outlook than you, or, they won't suit you anyway, and so on, and start planning your next goal.
 Don't be afraid of one failure, because someday a corporation that values you will come up.
 Keep your chin up until you find that corporation, and they find you.